arshappleid/AWS_MLOPS_INFRASTRUCTURE/README.md

 The architecture should be capable of deploying a regression ml model , and collect accuracy metrics regarding the model.

+_I intend to complete this project solely for learning purposes, and the primary purpose of knowledge for this project was online articles, published books , and my own university education.
+I am also working on other projects currently, and therefore might not have been able to finish this project completely.
+Although I do hope to finish this as time allows, and hope to use this as a template directory for any future ML deployments._

 ## Requirements Overview

 - Infrastructure should implement concepts of IAM Security, Scalability to deliver new ML models.